The deportation train secretly photographed near Skrunda Station in 1949

 On 25 March 1949, Elmārs Heniņš, a pupil in Skrunda, witnessed his classmates being taken away.
 He took his camera and climbed a pine tree on a nearby hill to document what was happening, later hiding the pictures.

-Writer and publicist Artūrs Heniņš remembers the following episode about the events of March 1949:
+Writer and publicist Artūrs Heniņš recalls the following episode about the events of March 1949:

-But in the room I would witness a father's harsh conversation with his brother.
+But in the room I witness a harsh conversation between my father and his brother.

 − Why did you have to do that?

-- My classmates Dzērves Herbert and Vilma were taken there.
+− They took my classmates Dzērves Herbert and Vilma there.

-A 6th grade student with his father's camera had taken a very rare photo report at the scene at Skrunda station, which has survived to this day in a film eaten by time.
+A 6th grade student had taken a very rare photo report at the scene of the incident at Skrunda Station with his father's camera, which has survived to this day on a film worn by the ravages of time.

 Related timeline